argonautproject/scheduling/source/pages/patient-scheduling.md

 ## Releasing holds

-The length of an appointment hold is determined by the scheduling service's business rules, after which the status of the Appointment may change.
-However, the Client may also elect to cancel a hold on an appointment before it expires.
+The Client should cancel a hold on an appointment before it expires.
+The length of an appointment hold is determined by the scheduling service’s business rules, after which the status of the Appointment may change.

 {% include img.html img="diagrams/Slide38.png" caption="Figure 1: Canceling Appointment Hold" %}

+Releasing holds has the potential to introduces complex failure states.
+The [best practices](index.html#best-practices) guidance discusses how failures should be handled.
+See the [Appointment State Diagram](state-diagram.html) for further details on statuses and state transitions.

 ### Usage
 {:.no_toc}

-This transaction is identical to canceling an appointment as shown [above](patient-scheduling.html#usage-6).
+This transaction is identical to canceling an appointment as shown [above](patient-scheduling.html#cancelingrescheduling-appointments).

 ### Examples
 {:.no_toc}